Consequences of Default

 - You may lose eligibility to receive any more federal financial aid until you make proper arrangements.

-Some of the things you will learn with SALT to help prevent default include:
+Some of the things you should do to help prevent default include:

 - Make sure you understand your options and responsibilities before borrowing.